 |Paper Moon's grim depiction of the Midwest during The Great Depression not only served as dark subtext to the film's comedy, but resonated with '70s audiences contending with gas-rationing and rising inflation|

 Gloriously shot, cleverly conceived, superbly-acted, and consistently laugh-out-loud funny, Paper Moon is a feast of period detail and sharp comedy writing that manages to be sweetly sentimental without veering into the saccharine.
 And while I find the film to feel a little draggy in its third act (perhaps because things take a darker turn), the first two-thirds of Paper Moon are very nearly perfect.

-If it can be said of Bogdanovich that he is a director who has spent his life forever at the feet of The Masters, then at least he’s a student who learned his lessons well.
+If it can be said of Bogdanovich that he is a director who has spent his life forever at the feet of The Masters, then at least he's a student who learned his lessons well.
 For as with all of his early films, Paper Moon reveals Bogdanovich to be a deft and sensitive storyteller, versatile and fluent in the language of cinema.
-He understands what he’s doing, knows what he’s going for, and, despite a film-geek tendency toward stylistic imitation-as-flattery, has an inspired touch when it comes to comedy.
-Rare in nostalgists, Bogdanovich has a talent for making the familiar feel engagingly fresh.

-WHAT I LOVE ABOUT THIS FILM

-Paper Moon is one of my favorite comedies, one I’ve always regretted never having seen at a theater in the presence of an audience.
-But as I recount in an earlier post on this blog in reference to The Last Picture Show, as a young man I was less than enthralled by the whole '70s nostalgia craze: Result | |Paper Moon's grim depiction of the Midwest during The Great Depression not only served as dark subtext to the film's comedy, but resonated with '70s audiences contending with gas-rationing and rising inflation|

-Gloriously shot, cleverly conceived, superbly-acted, and consistently laugh-out-loud funny, Paper Moon is a feast of period detail and sharp comedy writing that manages to be sweetly sentimental without veering into the saccharine.
-And while I find the film to feel a little draggy in its third act (perhaps because things take a darker turn), the first two-thirds of Paper Moon are very nearly perfect.

-If it can be said of Bogdanovich that he is a director who has spent his life forever at the feet of The Masters, then at least he’s a student who learned his lessons well.
-For as with all of his early films, Paper Moon reveals Bogdanovich to be a deft and sensitive storyteller, versatile and fluent in the language of cinema.
-He understands what he’s doing, knows what he’s going for, and, despite a film-geek tendency toward stylistic imitation-as-flattery, has an inspired touch when it comes to comedy.
-Rare in nostalgists, Bogdanovich has a talent for making the familiar feel engagingly fresh.
+He understands what he's doing, knows what he's going for, and, despite a film-geek tendency toward stylistic imitation-as-flattery, has an inspired touch when it comes to comedy.
+Rare among nostalgists, Bogdanovich has a talent for making the familiar feel engagingly fresh.

 WHAT I LOVE ABOUT THIS FILM

 Paper Moon is one of my favorite comedies, one I’ve always regretted never having seen at a theater in the presence of an audience.
 But as I recount in an earlier post on this blog in reference to The Last Picture Show, as a young man I was less than enthralled by the whole '70s nostalgia craze: